1 Kings 19 – God Encourages Discouraged Elijah

 iii.
 “It was very gracious for God to deal this with his servant.
 We might have expected rebuke or remonstrance, chiding or chastisement; but we would hardly have expected such loving, gentle treatment as this.”
 (Meyer)

 c.
-Arise and eat, because the journey is too great for you: God set Elijah on a 200 mile, 40 day trip to Mount Horeb, also known as Mount Sinai.
+Arise and eat, because the journey is too great for you: God set Elijah on a 200-mile, 40-day trip to Mount Horeb, also known as Mount Sinai.
 This shows that God did not demand an immediate recovery from Elijah.
 He allowed the prophet time to recover from his spiritual depression.

 i.
 “Elijah’s forty-day journey is not without significance.
-Indeed, a straight trip from Beesheba would require little more than a quarter of that time.
+Indeed, a straight trip from Beersheba would require little more than a quarter of that time.
 Therefore the period is designedly symbolic.
 As the children of Israel had a notable spiritual failure and so were to wander forty years in the wilderness, so a defeated Elijah was to spend forty days in the desert.”
 (Patterson and Austel)

 2. (9-10) God allows Elijah to vent his frustrations.

-And there he went into a cave, and spent the night in that place; and behold, the word of the Lord came to him, and He said to him, “What are you doing here, Elijah?”
-So he said, “I have been very zealous for the Lord God of hosts; for the children of Israel have forsaken Your covenant, torn down Your altars, and killed Your prophets with the sword.
+And there he went into a cave, and spent the night in that place; and behold, the word of the LORD came to him, and He said to him, “What are you doing here, Elijah?”
+So he said, “I have been very zealous for the LORD God of hosts; for the children of Israel have forsaken Your covenant, torn down Your altars, and killed Your prophets with the sword.
 I alone am left; and they seek to take my life.”

 a.
 He went into a cave: Literally, the Hebrew is definite describing the cave.
-“The cave may well have been the specific ‘clift of the rock’ where God appeared to Moses (av, Exodus 33:22) rather than the ‘cave-region’ generally.”
+“The cave may well have been the specific ‘cleft of the rock’ where God appeared to Moses (av, Exodus 33:22) rather than the ‘cave-region’ generally.”
 (Wiseman)

 i.
 “Perhaps no spot on earth is more associated with the manifested presence of God than that sacred mount.”
 (Meyer)

 b.
-What are you doing here, Elijah?
-God knew the answer to this question, but it was good for Elijah to speak to the Lord freely and to unburden his heart.
+What are you doing here, Elijah: God knew the answer to this question, but it was good for Elijah to speak to the LORD freely and to unburden his heart.

 i.
 “God has ways of teaching all of us in our bones and in our flesh, but he specially knows how to do this with those upon whom he puts any honor in his service.
 You must not marvel, if God should be pleased to bless you to the conversion of souls, that he should also make you sometimes smart.”
 (Spurgeon)

 c.
-I have been very zealous for the Lord God of hosts: Elijah protested to God, “I have faithfully served You and now look at the danger I am in.”
+I have been very zealous for the LORD God of hosts: Elijah protested to God, “I have faithfully served You and now look at the danger I am in.”
 To Elijah – and many servants of God since – it seemed unfair that a faithful servant of God should be made to suffer.

 3. (11-12) God reveals Himself to Elijah.

-Then He said, “Go out, and stand on the mountain before the Lord.”
-And behold, the Lord passed by, and a great and strong wind tore into the mountains and broke the rocks in pieces before the Lord, but the Lord was not in the wind; and after the wind an earthquake, but the Lord was not in the earthquake; and after the earthquake a fire, but the Lord was not in the fire; and after the fire a still small voice.
+Then He said, “Go out, and stand on the mountain before the LORD.”
+And behold, the LORD passed by, and a great and strong wind tore into the mountains and broke the rocks in pieces before the LORD, but the LORD was not in the wind; and after the wind an earthquake, but the LORD was not in the earthquake; and after the earthquake a fire, but the LORD was not in the fire; and after the fire a still small voice.

 a.
-Go out, and stand on the mountain before the Lord: God knew what the depressed and discouraged Elijah needed.
+Go out, and stand on the mountain before the LORD: God knew what the depressed and discouraged Elijah needed.
 He needed a personal encounter with God.
 There was nothing fundamentally wrong with Elijah’s theology, but at the time there was something lacking in his experience.

 b.
-Behold, the Lord passed by: God brought His presence before Elijah, but first to show where He was not.
-The Lord was not in the wind, He was not in the earthquake, He was not in the fire.
+Behold, the LORD passed by: God brought His presence before Elijah, but first, to show where He was not.
+The LORD was not in the wind; He was not in the earthquake; He was not in the fire.
 Like many others, Elijah probably only looked for God in dramatic manifestations.
-Certainly, God sometimes appears in such ways but He often appears in less dramatic surroundings.
+Certainly, God sometimes appears in such ways, but He often appears in less dramatic surroundings.

 i.
 “This same lesson has to be learned over and over by us all: let us repeat it, ‘Not by might, nor by power, but by my Spirit, saith the Lord.’
 It is to be lamented that the most of professors obstinately cling to the fatal error of looking for displays of power of one kind or another.
-I hear that a certain church is seeking for a very clever man: she thinks that God is in the wind . . .
-That still small voice will be hushed and silent, while the boastings of your wisdom resound like a howling wind or a thunder unaccompanied by rain.”
+I hear that a certain church is seeking for a very clever man: she thinks that God is in the wind… That still small voice will be hushed and silent, while the boastings of your wisdom resound like a howling wind or a thunder unaccompanied by rain.”
 (Spurgeon)

 c.
 After the fire a still small voice: This final phenomenon was a marked contrast to the previous manifestations.
-God actually met Elijah in the quiet whisper of a voice instead of the earth-shaking phenomenon that had gone before.
+God actually met Elijah in the quiet whisper of a voice, instead of the earth-shaking phenomenon that had gone before.

 i.
 Wiseman called the still small voice a gentle whisper.